BioinformaticsClubPurdue/BCP-Website/README.md

 ## Bioinformatic Club Purdue Website

-This is the source code for the Purdue Bioinformatics Club Website.
+This is the source code for the Bioinformatics Club Website at Purdue.

 ### Tech Stack